Rafiu Adebayo Ibrahim

-Rafiu Adebayo Ibrahim PhD, FCIB (born 12 December 1966) was a senator of the Federal Republic of Nigeria from Kwara State.
+Rafiu Adebayo Ibrahim (12 December 1966 – 17 April 2024) was a Nigerian politician who was a senator from Kwara State.
 He represented Kwara South Senatorial District in the 8th National Assembly.
 Senator Ibrahim was the Chairman of the Senate Committee on Banking, Insurance and other Financial Institutions, and also a member of Senate Committees on Appropriation, Federal Character and Inter Government Affairs, and Media and Public Affairs.

 Ibrahim started off his political career, under the platform of the Peoples Democratic Party (PDP), as a member of Kwara State House of Assembly in 2009, and was later elected in April 2011 to represent Ifelodun/Offa/Oyun Federal Constituency in the House of Representatives of Nigeria of the 7th National Assembly.
 Ibrahim rose to become a Senator of the Federal Republic in 2015 when he was elected to represent Kwara South Senatorial District at the Nigerian Senate.
 He lost his re-election bid into the 9th National Assembly to Lola Ashiru of the All Progressive Congress (APC) in the 2019 general elections.

 Early life and education

-Ibrahim was born in Ojoku town in Oyun local government area in Kwara State on 12 December 1966 into the family of Alhaji Ibrahim Ayinla Kajogbola and Alhaja Rafatu Adunni Ibrahim.
+Ibrahim was born in Ojoku town in Oyun local government area now in Kwara State (then in the Northern Region) on 12 December 1966 into the family of Alhaji Ibrahim Ayinla Kajogbola and Alhaja Rafatu Adunni Ibrahim.

 Ibrahim started his education at Ojoku Grammar School where he obtained his West African Senior School Certificate Examination in 1985.
 He then proceeded to Kwara State Polytechnic where he graduated in 1987.
 He obtained his master's degree in the University of Ado Ekiti, Ekiti state, where he earned Masters in Business Administration in 2000 and later a doctorate degree, PhD in Business Administration from Lead City University in 2009.

 Ibrahim was also in Harvard Kennedy School for Innovation for Economic Development in April 2016 and Leadership for the 21st Century: Chaos, Conflict and Courage in 2018.
-He is currently studying law in Lead City University, Ibadan.
+At the time of his death he was studying law in Lead City University, Ibadan.

 Career

-Ibrahim joined the Banking industry in 1990 and became an Associate of the Chartered Institute of Bankers of Nigeria in 1995.
+Ibrahim joined the banking industry in 1990 and became an Associate of the Chartered Institute of Bankers of Nigeria in 1995.
 He was also conferred with the Fellow of Chartered Institute of Bankers of Nigeria (FCIB) in 2009 and was chairman, Kwara Branch of CIBN in the same year through to 2010.

-Ibrahim is an experienced banker and financial expert of 15 years in banking practice, specializing in Investment, Treasury Management and Project Finance.
-His experience in business management cut across various sectors with interests in financial consultancy/services, marketing, security printing, manufacturing, construction and project development, concession-airing and management.
+Ibrahim was an experienced banker and financial expert of 15 years in banking practice, specializing in investment, treasury management and project finance.
+His experience in business management cut across various sectors with interests in financial consultancy/services, marketing, security printing, manufacturing, construction and project development, concessionairing and management.
 Before his foray into politics, he was the managing director and chief executive officer of Ibrafunds Limited.